flyingmachine/brave-clojure-web/content/concurrency.md

 ; => {:cuddle-hunger-level 1, :percent-deteriorated 0}
 ```

-Unlike Ruby, it's not possible for `fred` to be an inconsistent state.
+Unlike Ruby, it's not possible for `fred` to be in an inconsistent state.
 You can update both "attributes" at the same time:

 ```clojure